executors/executors/simplification_proposal.md

 **Allocators.** A final property, `allocator`, associates an allocator with an executor.
 A client may use this property to require the use of a preferred allocator when allocating storage necessary to create execution.
+Of the properties we propose to introduce, `allocator(alloc)` is the only one which takes an additional parameter; namely, the desired allocator to use.

 # Usage Examples